-Step three - A panel of professionals considers your application
+Step three - Consideration by a panel of professionals

 Three professionals who are independent of us and the Department for Transport will make a recommendation.

 Step four - Decision

 A senior civil servant or minister will consider the panel's recommendation and make a decision on your application.
 If your application is successful, your case officer will write to you to confirm that you have been accepted on to the NTS scheme.